 An old man sat on a chair behind the counter, his small stock on the shelves behind him.
 I greeted him, taking care not to slip into isiZulu here in Sotho country.
 “Dumela” I said.
 “Good morning, lovely day!” he answered in Oxford English.
 He was the last trader at Molumong before it closed down, Ndate Gilbert Tsekoa, who was retired and instead of trading wool and arranging the shearing, was now running a little shop in the shed, where locals and lodge guests could buy sweets, soap and other basic necessities.

 WHAT an interesting man.
 He told me a bit about his life and the days of the wool trade.
 I wish I had recorded him speaking!
 Here he is with good friend Bruce Soutar.
-Ndate (Mr) Tsekoa is the younger-looking one.
-Bruce and Heather kindly arranged for Ndate Gilbert to have his cataracts removed in Durban, which made his last years better and clearer.
+Ndate (Mr) Tsekoa is the younger-looking one with hair.
+Bruce and his optometrist wife Heather kindly arranged for Ndate Gilbert to have his cataracts removed in Durban, which made his last years better and clearer.
 He passed away in 2009.

 Magnificently isolated on the gravel road between Sani Pass and Katse Dam, surrounded by the Maluti Mountains, the lodge offers self-catering rooms and rondawels, serenely electricity-free and cellphone-free: Truly ‘Off the Grid’!
 Three-day pony treks to southern Africa’s highest peak, Thabana Ntlenyana (3482 m) can be arranged with a local moSotho guide.